AitorSimona/CENTRAL-3D/README.md

 The user does not have to handle any library file, everything is done by the engine.
 For a user all there is are the files he/she dropped in assets, in the original format provided.

+## Resource Hot-Reloading

+All except model are reloaded if a change is detected in the original file, no need to reopen the engine!
+This is done through a Windows file system watch, that notifies the engine when a change is detected in the Assets folder.
+The engine then scans all folders inside assets and checks for new resources, overwrites, deletes.
+It eliminates any orphan metas automatically.

 ### Gui

 Courtesy of Dear Imgui, the gui has been worked on to be as modular and scalable as possible.
 All panels inherit from a base panel class and are handled by the GUI module.
 Adding/modifying panels is very straightforward.